Skip to content

 raise ImportError(

-"scipy is required for OASIS.MBW export. "
+"scipy is required for OASIS export.
+Install with: pip install openlithohub[workflow]"

 ) from None